Bremerhaven Zoo: History

 In 1912, the North Sea Aquarium started in the cellar so-called Strandhalle.
-On June 24, 1928 the Tiergrotten (literally Animal Grotto) was opened outside the Weser embankment.
+On June 24, 1928, the Tiergrotten (literally Animal Grotto) was opened outside the Weser embankment.

 The North Sea flood of 1962 killed a lot of animals in the zoo.

 Major renovations took place in 1976 and from 2000 to 2004.
 The Zoo am Meer was opened on March 27, 2004.

 Polar bears

 The polar bear Victoria was transported from Tierpark Hagenbeck on January 10, 2008: (video) to Zoo am Meer with the hope that she and Lloyd might breed.
 She stayed in Bremerhaven until October 24, 2011.

 The polar bear Irka came from Canada to Bremerhaven in 1979 when she was probably a year old and she spent her whole life in the zoo.
 She was suffering from arthritis when she got old, but she was otherwise fit for a long time.
-She was euthanized on June 4, 2012 after she became disoriented, lost coordination and a blood test suggested changes in her liver.
+She was euthanized on June 4, 2012, after she became disoriented, lost coordination and a blood test suggested changes in her liver.
 After her death a tumor was found in her liver.

-The eight-year-old polar bear Valeska came to Bremerhaven in September 2012 from the Ranua Wildlife Park in Finland as new partner for Llyod who has been in Bremerhaven since 2002.
+The eight-year-old polar bear Valeska came to Bremerhaven in September 2012 from the Ranua Wildlife Park in Finland as new partner for Lloyd who has been in Bremerhaven since 2002.